Overview

 After an order is filled, digital securities are issued on a Blockchain smart contract that are backed by the stock/commodity which was purchased.
 The digital securities are pegged 1 to 1 against the assets purchased, allowing to easily trade them on decentralized exchanges or investors in the crypto community.

-For now, Red Matter accepts only LTC coin as a means of fast booking unless the investor proceeds to fund their account in advance with fiat.
+At this time, Red Matter accepts only USDT as a means of fast booking unless the investor proceeds to fund their account in advance with fiat.

 Transfers on Blockchain smart contracts can be credited in seconds using crypto whereas fiat may take days to be received which makes the limit order price a buyer placed no longer valid by the time fiat is received.
-When Red Matter receives an LTC transfer, it converts to fiat, transfers the funds to the Red Matter broker account and executes the order within 1- 2 hours.
+When Red Matter receives a USDT transfer, it converts to fiat, transfers the funds to the Red Matter broker account and executes the order within minutes.

-You can sell your financial securities by selling its security tokens on the Red Matter Primary Market Exchange.
+You can sell your financial securities by selling its security tokens on the Red Matter Primary Market Exchange or on the RMC DEX.
 You can also place a cash out request to Red Matter as a Sell Order, subject to terms and conditions.

 View video